AI safety, ethics, and governance

 Stalled Flight: Horatian Remains in Baudelaire's Le Cygne (Elkins, Comparative Literature Studies 39.1, 2002; A. Owen Aldridge Prize)

-• Sonam Singh (Comparative Literature 64.4, 2012) — cites as canonical authority on Horace 2.20 as model for Le Cygne.
+• Sonam Singh (Comparative Literature 64.4, 2012) — cites the article on Horace 2.20 as model for Le Cygne.

 • Marko Marinčič (Acta Neophilologica 42, 2009) — same.